Our Science

 2. de Martel, C., Georges, D., Bray, F., Ferlay, J. & Clifford, G. M. Global burden of cancer attributable to infections in 2018: A worldwide incidence analysis.
 Lancet Glob.
 Health 8, 180-190 (2020).

-One of the biggest problems in current cancer immunotherapy for solid tumors is the lack of cancer specific targets that are absent in vital organ systems.
-The viral proteins that we have discovered in various solid tumors are only expressed in virus infected cancer/cancer-associated cells and therefore allow the use of aggressive, targeted approaches to eliminate the tumor without harming healthy cells and tissues.
-Preliminary research indicates that these virus infected cancer-associated cells are linked to immunosuppression: our targeted therapies could therefore also potentially relieve immunosuppression within the tumor microenvironment and adjuvate targeted immunotherapy.
+One of the biggest problems in current targeted therapy for solid tumors is the lack of tumor-specific targets that are absent in vital organ systems.
+This results in undesirable, and at times fatal, side effects that arise from anti-tumor therapies unintentionally affecting healthy, nontumor tissues (on-target, off-tumor).
+The HCMV proteins that we have discovered in various solid tumors are only expressed in virus infected cancer/cancer-associated cells and therefore allow the use of aggressive, targeted approaches to eliminate the tumor without harming healthy, uninfected cells and tissues.
+HCMV employs a wide range of immunosuppressive mechanisms to evade the human immune system1; emerging research indicates that these same mechanisms may be linked to tumor immunosuppression2.
+Therefore, besides targeting the tumor, our ADCs could also potentially relieve immunosuppression within the tumor microenvironment and adjuvate targeted immunotherapy.

 No patients left behind